TheMannu/Kubernetes/Kubernetes-Basics.md

 21. **K8s API/Desired State**:
    Kubernetes constantly checks if the current state of the cluster matches the desired state defined by the user, making adjustments to reach that state.

+### Conclusion:
+Kubernetes is a comprehensive container orchestration platform that provides essential features such as deployment, scheduling, scaling, load balancing, monitoring, self-healing, and more.